 We’re a mixed group in terms of age, background, temperament and personality.
 Within that diversity, there’s a sense of togetherness, or unity in our love for Jesus Christ, and gratitude for all that he’s done.

-Around 40 of us meet every Sunday morning at 10:30 at Crickhowell Community Primary School, with a few less on a Sunday evening at 5:30 in The Church Centre, our building in town (See the maps at the bottom of the page).
+Around 50 of us meet each Sunday morning at 10:30AM at Crickhowell Community Primary School and a few less on a Sunday evening at 6:00PM in The Church Centre on Silver Lane.

 As a church, we are affiliated to the AECW Association of Evangelical Churches in Wales, and with a national family of 600+ churches across Britain, the FIEC Fellowship of Independent Evangelical Churches